Managing your weight gain during pregnancyPrenatal care - managing your weight

-Most women should gain somewhere between 25 and 35 pounds during pregnancy.
-Most women will gain 2 - 4 pounds during the first trimester, and 1 pound a week for the rest of the pregnancy.
-Through the entire pregnancy:
+Most women should gain somewhere between 25 and 35 pounds (11.5 to 16 kilograms) during pregnancy.
+Most will gain 2 to 4 pounds (1 to 2 kilograms) during the first trimester, and then 1 pound (.5 kilogram) a week for the rest of the pregnancy.
+The amount of weight gain depends on your situation.

-- Overweight women need to gain less (15 - 20 pounds or less, depending on their pre-pregnancy weight).
+- Overweight women need to gain less (15 to 20 pounds or 7 to 9 kilograms or less, depending on their pre-pregnancy weight).

-- You should gain more weight if you are having more than one baby.
-Women having twins need to gain 37 - 54 pounds.
+- You should gain more weight if you are having more than 1 baby.
+Women having twins need to gain 37 to 54 pounds (16.5 to 24.5 kilograms).

 What's Causing the Weight Gain?

 Much of the weight that you gain during pregnancy is not fat, but is related to the baby.
-Here is a breakdown of how 35 pounds add up:
+Here is a breakdown of how 35 pounds (16 kilograms) adds up:

 Managing Weight During Pregnancy